• Skip to primary navigation

 The formal public announcement by the company was made in a blog post by Jordi Ribas, the CVP Microsoft Engineering.
 According to the company, this change is mainly due to the increase in the expanding use of Bing with Microsoft services and should be considered as an evolution of this search engine.
 For instance, Bing caters InPrivate search with Microsoft Edge, allows promptly searching in the Windows taskbar, searching the office files of Microsoft 365, and powers immersive gaming in Microsoft Flight Simulator, to name a few.

-Give with Bing by Microsoft
+Give With Bing By Microsoft

 Along with the variation in name, Microsoft also unveiled its Give with Bing plan.
 This is an extension of Microsoft Rewards, which is a giveaway plan for Microsoft Bing users.
 The more user will search on it, the more points (s)he will earn.